artsy/README/playbooks/being-an-artsy-engineer.md

 [squash](https://github.com/blog/2141-squash-your-commits) and rewrite commits on your working branch (even when it's in pull request form).

+### Testing

+Artsy uses a range of testing libraries to ensure that code is stable and able withstand changes throughout the app over time.
+New code should employ unit as well as integration tests wherever possible.
+Thorough tests also have added benefit of easily documenting code, as other teammates can easily deduce intent and functionality from a well-written test suite.

 ### Pull requests

 The best pull requests start with good [commits](#commits).
 If commits are a unit of incremental, coherent change,